-The Calusa Queen departs Burnt Store Marina 45 minutes before sunset each evening, where we head west through the channel to Charlotte Harbor.
-To the north we pass Cape Haze, Gallagher Keys and Little Cape Haze.
+The Calusa Queen departs Burnt Store Marina 60 minutes before sunset each evening, where we head west through the channel to Charlotte Harbor.
+To the west is Cape Haze, Gallagher Keys and Little Cape Haze.
 To the south is Pine Island and the village of Bokeelia.

 The Captain will position the Queen so that guests will view the sunset through Boca Grande Channel.
 It happens everyday, but the disappearance of the sun as its sets beyond the Gulf of Mexico is truly a blessing for all of us here in southwest Florida!